 At Tijuana Bariatrics, we offer a wide range of obesity treatment options to help those who struggle with their weight regain control of their health.
 One way to effectively lose weight is to regularly exercise, but for those who struggle with obesity, exercising is often difficult.
-Let's take a moment to consider how obesity inhibits exercise in this overview from Tijuana, Mexico bariatric surgeons Fernando Garcia.
+Let's take a moment to consider how obesity inhibits exercise in this overview from our network of Tijuana, Mexico bariatric surgeons.

 Carrying excess weight exhausts the body.
 For those who are significantly overweight, this often means the body is stressed before they even start exercising.
 When the body is stressed, it makes it difficult to work out.